Oscar fish care guide

 This is one of the most popular kinds, but it’s extremely hard to find on sale.
 The fish has a bright lemon-orange coloring all over its body.

-Difficulties in keeping and oscar fish as pets
+Oscar fish as pets

 Care and keeping in a tank